-The Research methodology is the process of the solution of Problem through planned and systematic dealing with the collection, analysis and interpretation of fact and figures.
-To fulfill the objective of the study, appropriate methodology has been followed.
-This part is concerned with research methodology applied in this study.
+The Research methodology is the process of the solution of Problem through planned and systematic dealing with the collection, analysis and interpretation of fact and figure.
+To fulfill this objective of the study, appropriate methodology has been followed.
+So, this part is concerned with research methodology applied in this study.
 This covers research design, Source of data, data collection procedure, data processing and tabulation and analytical tools used.